Memecoin Global Market Profile: Users, Narratives, and Community Culture Deconstruction

 • United States: The U.S. has a large base of cryptocurrency investors, but the investor structure is diverse, including institutional and individual investors.
 Institutional investors tend to invest in mainstream cryptocurrencies like Bitcoin (BTC) and Ethereum (ETH); however, individual investors, especially the younger generation, show strong interest in Memecoins.

-• China: Due to strict regulations on cryptocurrency trading by the Chinese government, domestic exchanges have been shut down, and investors mainly participate through OTC or overseas platforms.
+• China: Due to the strict regulation of cryptocurrency trading by the Chinese government, domestic exchanges have been shut down, and investors primarily participate through OTC or overseas platforms.
 Chinese investors remain interested in high-risk, high-return investment opportunities.

 • South Korea: According to a survey by the Korea Financial Intelligence Unit (KoFIU), the number of cryptocurrency investors in South Korea is estimated to exceed 6 million, accounting for over 10% of the total population.
-Most trading occurs through centralized exchanges (CEX), with Upbit holding about 80% market share in South Korea.
-South Korean investors show strong interest in high-yield potential altcoins and tend to accept associated high risks.
+Trading is mainly conducted through centralized exchanges (CEX), with Upbit holding about 80% market share in South Korea.
+South Korean investors show strong interest in high-yield potential altcoins and tend to accept related high risks.
 This is also considered one of the reasons for the high proportion of altcoin trading in the South Korean market.

 • Europe: The acceptance of cryptocurrencies in Europe is gradually increasing, with a relatively relaxed regulatory environment.
 However, investors tend to prefer stable investments, focusing on mainstream cryptocurrencies.
 Although Memecoins are traded in the European market, their overall proportion may be relatively low.